St Mary's Church

 You’ll learn how the Jewish people overcame persecution through the centuries, from the Middle Ages through to the pogroms, and especially the unimaginable horrors of the Holocaust.
 Many of the stories are harrowing, yet also you’ll hear about the many acts of heroism and inspiring courage on this in-depth tour of a less well-known Berlin.

-Through the monuments to the courage and valour of the Jews, you’ll come away from this tour moved and inspired about both Jewish history in Berlin and the wider role this inspirational community has had on the 20th and 21st centuries in Europe and the wider world.
+Through the monuments to the courage and valour of the Jews, you’ll come away from this tour moved and inspired about both Jewish history in Berlin and the wider role this inspirational community has had in the 20th and 21st centuries in Europe and the wider world.

 x